Woo Hye-rim: Wonder Girls and other activities

 Hyerim released a collaboration single with Bernard Park titled "With You" on April 3, 2016, as a part of JYP Entertainment's JYP Duet Match project.
 In July of the same year, she also contributed to the composition of two songs on Wonder Girls' single EP Why So Lonely.

 On January 26, 2017, it was announced that Wonder Girls were to disband after unsuccessful contract renewal negotiation with some of its members.
 Hyerim was one of the members who renewed her contract with JYP Entertainment.
 The group released their final single "Draw Me" on February 10; it also serves as a celebration for their 10th anniversary since debut.

 Hyerim left JYP Entertainment on January 25, 2020, and her departure from the label was announced three days later.

 On March 10, 2020, Hyerim signed with RRR Entertainment, a new agency founded by fellow Wonder Girls member Yubin since she left JYP Entertainment.
 In February 2023, the agency announced that Hyerim has decided not to renew the contract.

 In January 2024, Hyerim signed contract with Wave Entertainment.
+On January 29, she began hosting the daily radio show Wonder Hours with Hyerim on KBS World Radio, which serves as the follow-up to One Fine Day with Lena Park.